mta1124-1629472/MSI-SCEWIN-GUI/README.md

 - **Keyboard Navigation**: Navigate search results and settings efficiently using arrow keys and Enter.

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/mta1124-1629472/MSI-Hidden-Bios-GUI.git
    ```

 2. Install dependencies:

    ```bash
    pip install rapidfuzz
    ```

+3. Ensure MSI Center is installed on your system:
+   - Download and install MSI Center from the [official MSI website](https://www.msi.com/Landing/MSI-Center).
+   - Ensure the SCEWIN tools are properly configured for BIOS operations.
-3. Run the application:
+4. Run the application with administrative privileges:

    ```bash
    python msi-bios-editor.py
    ```

 ## Usage

 1. **Export BIOS Settings**: Use the "Export BIOS & Load" button to extract BIOS settings into a file.
 2. **Edit Settings**: Modify settings using the intuitive GUI, with validation to ensure safe changes.
 3. **Import Changes**: Save and import changes back to the BIOS using the "Save & Import to BIOS" button.
 4. **Backup & Restore**: Automatically create backups before importing changes, and restore previous configurations if needed.

 ## Known Issues

 - Some settings may not display correctly due to malformed NVRAM files.
-- Ensure administrative privileges are granted for BIOS operations.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.